EESSI/docs/docs/available_software/detail/PGPLOT.md

 ======

 The PGPLOT Graphics Subroutine Library is a Fortran- or C-callable,device-independent graphics package for making simple scientific graphs.
-It is intendedfor making graphical images of publication quality with minimum effort on the part ofthe user.
+It is intendedfor making graphical images of publication quality with minimum effort on the part of the user.
 For most applications, the program can be device-independent, and the outputcan be directed to the appropriate device at run time.

 https://sites.astro.caltech.edu/~tjp/pgplot/
 # Available modules